 - Go over the rug until the extracted water is clear.

-- Leave the rug lay flat to completely dry.
+- Lay the rug lay and let completely dry.

 - Place a box fan next to the rug to circulate air and speed up the drying process.

-Deep Cleaning Method 2 (Cleaning The Rug Outside):
+Deep Cleaning - Method 2 (Cleaning the Rug Outdoors)

-Make sure that you dry the rug completely and as soon as possible to avoid mold or mildew damage.
+Make sure to dry the rug completely as soon as possible to avoid mold or mildew damage.

 The rug fabric may feel a little stiff or "crunchy" after cleaning and drying, but as long as the rug is flat, the fibers will soften as you vacuum and walk on it over the next few days.